mattpap/masters-thesis/sphinx/src/internals.rst

 Can we do better than this?
-To improve this timing we need to take advantage of the structure of the input expressions, i.e. recognize that both $f$ and $g$ are univariate polynomial with a very simple kind of coefficients (integers).
-All this is very important information, because we can pick up an optimized algorithm for this particular domain of computation.
+To improve this timing we need to take advantage of the structure of the input expressions, i.e. recognize that both $f$ and $g$ are univariate polynomial with a very simple kind of coefficients --- integers.
+This knowledge is very important, because we can pick up an optimized algorithm for this particular domain of computation.
 A well known algorithm for evaluating univariate polynomial is Horner's scheme, which is implemented in :func:`eval` method of :class:`Poly` class.
 Lets rewrite $f$ and $g$ as polynomials and redo the timings::